-8 Conclusions
+7 Conclusions

 We have given a sharp classification for a natural promise version of CNF-Sat.
-As CNF-Sat is a favorite starting point for many reductions we hope that this can give improved results quantitatively in many situations.
-We gave a rather modest example in Section 6 but we hope there are many other possibilities.
+As CNF-Sat is a favorite starting point for many reductions we hope that this can give quantitatively improved results in many situations.
+We gave a rather modest example in Section 5.1 but one might hope that there are many other possibilities.

-As we show in Appendix A, the non-existence of weak polymorphisms whose outputs satisfy a weaker predicate Q than the predicate P obeyed by its inputs implies the hardness of finding a Q-satisfying assignment to a P-satisfiable CSP instance.
-It will be extremely interesting to obtain some results in the converse direction, obtaining algorithms based on the existence of non-trivial weak polymorphisms, at least for the case of Boolean predicates P, Q. (We recall that when P = Q, we know in the Boolean case that the existence of non-trivial polymorphisms precisely governs the tractability of the associated CSP.)
+As general framework from Section 4 showed, the non-existence of weak polymorphisms whose outputs satisfy a weaker predicate Q than the predicate P obeyed by its inputs implies the hardness of finding a Q-satisfying assignment to a P-satisfiable CSP instance.
+Can one establish results in the converse direction, obtaining algorithms based on the existence of non-trivial weak polymorphisms, at least for the case of Boolean predicates P, Q?
+(We recall that when P = Q, we have Schaefer's dichotomy theorem in the Boolean case [Sch78], and the existence of non-trivial polymorphisms precisely governs the tractability of the associated CSP.)
+In a follow-up work, a dichotomy theorem for promise Boolean CSPs was established in the special case when the predicates involved are symmetric [BG16b], and the tractable cases are governed by essentially three different classes of non-trivial weak polymorphisms.